If this is your first time to hear about the term "Breadcrumb" used in web design, let me show you what it looks like:

-You can set the default width of the Breadcrumb element.
+You can set the default width of the Breadcrumb Element.
 You can also set its maximum width so that it cannot go beyond that width.

 Justification & Direction

-This lets you change the set the Flex CSS properties of the Breadcrumb element.
+This lets you change the set the Flex CSS properties of the Breadcrumb Element.
 If you're not familiar with Flexbox, there's a helpful introduction here.

-You can add a background color to the element.
+You can add a background color to the Element.

-Breadcrumbs Design Settings
+Breadcrumb Design Settings

-You can set the breadcrumb element's fonts, margins, paddings, box-shadows, borders and border radius.
+You can set the breadcrumb Element's fonts, margins, paddings, box-shadows, borders and border radius.
 You'll see these very properties on the controls panel:

-Do note, that these properties mentioned, when configured, are for the entire breadcrumb element and not for individual links inside the said element.
-That means, if you set the Paddings, it will apply to the entire element.
+Do note, that these properties mentioned, when configured, are for the entire Breadcrumb Element and not for individual links inside the said Element.
+That means, if you set the Paddings, it will apply to the entire Element.